-- Set the display image to one of the following colors: all-white display, all-red display, all-green display, or all-blue display.
-Knowledge Base article 112125: Service Diagnostics Matrix, has the LCD Tester Diagnostic Utility that generates these patterns on the screen. - 2.
+- 1. Set the display image to one of the following colors: all-white display, all-red display, all-green display, or all-blue display.
+The LCD Tester utility generates these patterns on the screen; it can be downloaded from Service Source. - 2.
 Using a jeweler's loupe, pocket microscope, or other magnifying device, identify and count each pixel anomaly: - Bright subpixel anomaly = subpixel that is always on - Dark subpixel anomaly = subpixel that is always off